WtfJoke/aws-lambda-go-secret-cache-extension/README.md

 ## Compile package and dependencies

 You can compile the lambda extension to both currently supported AWS lambda runtimes.
-The defualt build runtime is `amd64`.
+The default build runtime is `amd64`.

 To compile for the ARM runtime set an env variable `export ARCH=arm64`.